OSVTAC/osv-project-site/README.md

   election administration, and accommodations of persons with disabilities, to make recommendations to the Board of Supervisors about voting system standards, design and development."

+* **January 18.** [First Amendment to Contract with Sequoia Voting Systems, Inc.](files/DOE/DominContract1stAmend-2008.pdf) (PDF), San Francisco Office of Contract Administration, Purchasing Division, 6 pages.

+  This is the first amendment to San Francisco's contract with Sequoia Voting Systems.
+It is for an amount not to exceed $13,780,233.25 and is from the years 2007 to 2011.